Elegance in the underworld.

 But I don’t use AI to mimic anyone else’s style.
 I use it as a tool of original creation, rooted in my own stories, ideas, visions and inspiration.
 The result still reflects me.

-The final image is curated, refined, and often completely different from anything it was trained on.
-I believe there’s a difference between stealing and transforming.
+The final image is refined, and often completely different from anything it was trained on.

-What makes art soulful isn’t the brushstroke.
+What makes art soulful isn’t the medium or the brushstroke.
 It’s the intention behind it.

 A tattoo artist sees my designs, copies it on the arm of a client, are they soul-less because they copied my image?